Opportunity to Substantially Increase Funding for Climate Action in Developing Countries

 - View content from our offline educational information server that is setup at this conference.
 If you are not at this conference, visit: Kolibri Demonstration Server or CharityHelp.org/kdemo.

-- If you want to help implement climate action in Africa, consider joining Canada Africa Partnership Network’s Africa Climate Action Initiative (ACAI).
+- If you want to help implement a climate solution in Africa, consider joining the Canada Africa Partnership Network’s Africa Climate Action Initiative (ACAI) to meet others you can collaborate with.

-- Research likely funders of your proposal or proposals and then send these potential funders a letter of inquiry about your proposed project.
-If you receive a positive response from a potential funder, send your proposal to this funder.
+- Research likely funders of your proposal and then send these potential funders a letter of inquiry about your proposed project.
+If you receive a positive response from a potential funder, customize this proposal for this funder and then send it to them.

 12) Closing Comment